Leopard-2019/liri-node-app/README.md

       An example using the band "u2" is shown in figure1 contained in the images folder.

-   - node liri.js spotify-this-song  <song name here>.
+   - node liri.js spotify-this-song <song name here>

        This will show the following information about the song in your terminal/bash window